Centennial-Informatics/cint-live/backend/README.md

    ```
    It is recommended not to use a personal account.
 3. **Configuration**
    Inside [backend/configs/config.go](./configs/config.go), set config.ContestId to a Codeforces gym contest that you have access to.
 The contest id can be found in the url of the contest page.
-Set config.FirebaseURL to the Firebase database url (if applicable).
 4. **Build**
    Run `make build` inside the **backend** directory to install all dependencies and compile the project.
 5. **Run**